What is Ehlers-Danlos Syndrome (EDS)?

 Ehlers-Danlos syndrome (EDS) is a group of disorders involving connective tissue.
 Connective tissue is what provides the body support, structure, stability and normal scar formation.
 Most people with EDS have loose joints, sometimes called “double-jointedness.”
 This is due to abnormal connective tissue.

-Diagnosis & Types of EDS
+Diagnosis and Types of EDS

 There are several types of EDS.
 Though some symptoms are the same, each type of EDS is different.